 In chapter 2, the full MHD governing equation using Maxwell's equations are presented.
 Various modeling of conducting flow in a magnetic field are formed, where the contribution of Lorentz force to the hydrodynamic equations is presented and discussed.
-The formulated and reviewed theory is introduced to explain and support the MHD experimental results.
+The formulated and reviewed equations are introduced to explain and understand MHD experimental results.

 In chapter 3, the detailed layout of experimental setup and its installation are presented.
-The design of each key components for the experiment such as nozzle, solenoid magnet and mercury loop system is presented.
-As a primary diagnostics, the scientific development of optical diagnostics employing the high speed cameras and infrared lasers to freeze the transient motion of mercury jet is presented and the performance of the scientific instrument as well as the methodology to capture images are discussed in detail.
+The design of each key components for the experiment is presented.
+As a primary diagnostics, the scientific development of optical diagnostics employing the high speed cameras and infrared lasers to freeze the transient motion of mercury jet is presented and the performance of the scientific instrument as well as the methodology to capture images are discussed.

-In chapter 4, 5, and 6, MHD behaviors of the mercury jet in a magnetic field are discussed based on the observation from the experiments.
-Also, the characteristics of the mercury jet in a magnetic field interacting with an intense proton beam are presented.
+In chapter 4, 5, and 6, MHD behaviors of mercury jet in various magnetic field are discussed based on the observation from experiment.
+Also, the characteristics of mercury jet in magnetic field interacting with an intense proton beam are presented, where the effect of magnetic field to suppression of disruption of jet and reducing of filament velocity are investigated to validate the performance and feasibility of utilizing mercury jet as a high power target.
 The key results to validate the feasibility of the High-Z liquid target is addressed based on the experimental measurements and the beam pulse structures.